williamw520/fetchmailatt/README.md

 ## Setup

-The FetchMailAtt release package comes as a zip file.
+The release package comes as a zip file.
 Unzip it to install.
 The directory layout of the installation:

 - bin, the run scripts
 - conf, the configuration files